Definitions - Staff in Higher Education 2015/16

 Age is as at 31 August in the reporting period.

-This field records the legal sex of the staff member, as opposed to the gender with which they identify.
+This field records the sex of the member of staff, as opposed to the gender with which they identify.

-Due to the requirement to return this information to HM Revenue & Customs, legal sex information will be known for all staff with the exception those holding solely non-academic atypical contracts, for whom sex may legitimately not be known.
+Prior to 2017/18, the legal sex of the member of staff was used.
+Due to the requirement to return this information to HM Revenue & Customs, legal sex information will be known for all staff.

 It is HESA's practice to adopt national classifications where they exist and are appropriate.
 The use of Census 2011 ethnicity coding in the Staff record is an example of this.
 The coding frame was recommended by the Office for National Statistics (ONS) for UK-wide data collection.
 However, there are variations to the Census 2011 ethnicity coding adopted in Scotland and Northern Ireland.
 The ethnic category groupings are: